mharis01862/Meta_Analysis_Genomewide_In_silico_studies/Genomewide_PDF_Local_Extractor/README.md

 - Extraction accuracy depends on PDF text quality.
 Scanned/image-only PDFs will return mostly empty fields (consider running OCR first, e.g. with `ocrmypdf`).
 - Multi-column PDF layouts may cause text to be extracted in reading order across columns, which can confuse section detection.
-- The tool is tuned for plant genomics papers; animal/fungal studies are supported but the species and gene family lists are less comprehensive.
+- The tool is tuned for plant genomics papers; animal/fungal studies are supported, but the species and gene family lists are less comprehensive.

 ---